saperez24/az-projects/README.md

 `fail2ban` and `net-tools` are also installed.

 Download the latest Factorio headless [server files](https://factorio.com/get-download/stable/headless/linux64) using `wget`.
 Extract the downloaded folder contents and generate a new save file.
 Start the server and test connectivity.
+NOTE: `the mod_list.json` file in the `mods` folder may need to be tweaked.
+Some mods are on by default, though these are paid expansions.

 Server specs:
 - Standard B2s [2 vCPU]